 Buying too much life insurance can significantly increase your costs.
 Take a look at these two examples of life insurance quotes:

 As you can see, the higher the payout, the higher the premium.
-The key is to get the amount of life insurance you need, but no more.
+The key is getting the life insurance you need, but no more.

-Fifth, as you’re shopping for policies, make sure you check the hidden fees.
-Some insurers charge extra fees if you pay on a monthly basis rather than yearly.
-And insurance companies offer add-ons, called riders, that often offer additional coverage you don’t need.
+As you’re shopping for policies, make sure you check the hidden fees.
+Some insurers charge extra fees if you pay monthly rather than yearly.
+And insurance companies offer add-ons called riders that often offer additional coverage you don’t need.
 Here are a few examples–

 - Accidental Death Benefit: If the insured's death is an accident, the payout is increased (often doubled).

 - Waiver of Premium Rider: If the insured becomes disabled, this rider will waive the payment of premiums.
-This is similar to an insurance policy that pays the mortgage if the homeowner loses his or her job or becomes disabled.
+This is similar to an insurance policy that pays the mortgage if the homeowner loses their job or becomes disabled.